 The general consensus among most experts is that while direct exposure to the chemicals included in most hair dye could be harmful to a fetus or baby, the amount that they could be exposed to through the bloodstream or breastmilk is insignificant.

 You may, however, want to keep in mind that many mothers lose a lot of hair after giving birth.
-It is really just your body and hormones returning to normal after pregnancy, but it can be disturbing and disheartening, especially for new moms.
+Postpartum hair loss is really just your body and hormones returning to normal after pregnancy, but it can be disturbing and disheartening, especially for new moms.

 This postpartum hair loss usually happens around the third month, and you may want to consider not chemically treating your hair during this time.
 You may also experience oily hair after pregnancy.